rcbravim/RAPHAEL-COSTA-BRAVIM_Thoughtful-Challenge/roadmap.md

     2)  Start project, by opening some page and click in element;

     3)  Get search param from workitems, perform search and show results in console;

+    4)  Proccess and extract data from search page.